-- 25. Table 2.1 below shows imports of the original subject goods and total imports in the years covering the period of investigation.
-The imports of galvanised steel coil are based on Customs data for the tariff item and statistical keys for the original subject goods, adjusted by the removal of data for imports from BlueScope Steel Limited (BlueScope), and imports of steel coil coated with alloys of zinc and aluminium, since the application identifies that these goods are not part of the application.
-The Customs data includes entries previously misclassified under other tariff items. - 26.
-With regard to official import statistics published by Statistics New Zealand, there has been a data-suppression order in place for tariff item and statistical key 7210.49.31.09 (but not for 7210.49.31.01) since June 2013. - 27.
+- 26. Table 2.1 below shows imports of the original subject goods and total imports in the years covering the period of investigation.
+The imports of galvanised steel coil are based on Customs data for the tariff item and statistical keys for the original subject goods, adjusted by the removal of data for imports from BlueScope Steel Limited (BlueScope),5 and imports of steel coil coated with alloys of zinc and aluminium, since the application identifies that these goods are not part of the application.
+The Customs data includes entries previously misclassified under other tariff items. - With regard to official import statistics published by Statistics New Zealand, there has been a data-suppression order in place for tariff item and statistical key 7210.49.31.09 (but not for 7210.49.31.01) since June 2013.6 - 28.
 Under an import volume monitoring arrangement between MBIE and the steel industry, MBIE provides summaries of imports of goods subject to data suppression.
-Information is provided on a monthly basis for, inter alia, imports of flat rolled steel of items
+Information is

-&lt;sup>4 New Zealand's Standard Tariff sets out the classification of all international trade goods and import duty rates to provide sufficient detail for duty or statistical purposes, and meets New Zealand's obligations under the International Convention on the Harmonized Commodity Description and Coding System, commonly known as the Harmonized System.
+4 New Zealand's Standard Tariff sets out the classification of all international trade goods and import duty rates to provide sufficient detail for duty or statistical purposes, and meets New Zealand's obligations under the International Convention on the Harmonized Commodity Description and Coding System, commonly known as the Harmonized System.

-&lt;sup>5 BlueScope is NZ Steel's Australian parent company.
+5 BlueScope is NZ Steel's Australian parent company.

-&lt;sup>6 Section 37 of the Statistics Act 1975 makes provision for the international trade statistics, together with local authority statistics and business lists, to be subject to less restrictive confidentiality rules than most other statistics.
+6 Section 37 of the Statistics Act 1975 makes provision for the international trade statistics, together with local authority statistics and business lists, to be subject to less restrictive confidentiality rules than most other statistics.
 Aggregated data that discloses individual trade transactions is suppressed only if the exporter or importer requests suppression and an identification risk is confirmed.
 Suppression can be applied for up to 24 months (as is the case for the item here).
 For the 24-month option only, the importer/exporter will be contacted before the suppression is lifted to see if they want to continue with the suppression.
 In practice this may result in data being confidential for much longer than 24 months.

-7210.90.11.09H and 7210.49.31.09A, showing quantities and values (VFD and cost, insurance and freight) for imports from Australia, Singapore and Other, but marked 'CONFIDENTIAL' where there are three or fewer importers, plus a source ranking of exporting countries by volume from largest to smallest.
+provided on a monthly basis for, inter alia, imports of flat rolled steel under tariff items and statistical keys 7210.90.11.09H and 7210.49.31.09A, showing quantities and values (VFD and cost, insurance and freight) for imports from Australia, Singapore and Other,7 but marked 'CONFIDENTIAL' where there are three or fewer importers, plus a source ranking of exporting countries by volume from largest to smallest.
 It appears that the bulk of the imports are under the tariff item covering the original subject goods entering under 7210.49.31.09.
 The data suppression is the reason for the confidential treatment accorded to some of the information in this and other tables showing imports.